colleengithub/hs-intro-web-design-string-mashup-todo-meteor-web-development/README.md

-<a href='https://learn.co/lessons/hs-intro-web-design-string-mashup-todo' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-intro-web-design-string-mashup-todo' title='Silly String'>Silly String</a> on Learn.co and start learning to code for free.</p>